FlipWebApps/GameFramework/Readme.txt

 Thank you for using Game Framework.

 This package features the main core of Game Framework.
-There is also a paid version which contains additional content to get you up and running including:
+There is also a pro bundle which contains additional content to get you up and running including:

 	- 3 UI themes (Cartoon, Space, RPG)
 	- The full Beautiful Transitions asset for beautiful screen and UI wipes and transitions
+	- THe full Pro Pooling asset for advanced gameobject pooling
 	- Full 2D runner framework and game sample.
 	- Advanced parallex scrolling script.
 	- Additional 3D models and animations including for free prize